 - UPF transmits the PDUs of the PDU Session in a single tunnel between 5GC and (R)AN, the UPF includes the QFI in the encapsulation header.
 In addition, UPF may include an indication for Reflective QoS activation in the encapsulation header.

-- UPF performs transport level packet marking in DL, e.g. setting the DiffServ Code point in outer IP header.
-Transport level packet marking may be based on the 5QI and ARP of the associated QoS Flow.
+- UPF performs transport level packet marking in DL, e.g. setting the DSCP in outer IP header on a per QoS flow basis.
+The UPF uses the DSCP transport level packet marking value provided by the SMF (as described in clause 5.8.2.7).

 - (R)AN maps PDUs from QoS Flows to access-specific resources based on the QFI and the associated 5G QoS profile, also taking into account the N3 tunnel associated with the DL packet.